Skip to content

 Best family-friendly stay in Arenal

 Boasting a swimming pool and nature trail, Lomas del Volcan is a great choice for families.
-Stay in cosy wooden cabins set amid tropical gardens, and on a clear day you can have an excellent view of Arenal Volcano.
+Stay in cozy wooden cabins set amid tropical gardens, and on a clear day you can have an excellent view of Arenal Volcano.

 Pool at Lomas del Volcan